aergoio/aergolite/README.md

 This has information about the local blockchain and database.

-It can be queried using the command:
+It can be queried locally using the command:

 ```
 PRAGMA blockchain_status
 ```

-That will return a result in JSON format like the following:
+It will return a result in JSON format like the following:

 ```
 {
 "use_blockchain": true,
 "blockchain": {
-  "num_transactions": 125,
+  "last_block": 125,
-  "last_transaction": {
-    "id": 3476202423059134961,
-    "hash": "..."
+  "state_hash": "..."
-  }
 },
+"local_nonce": 3,
 "local_changes": {
   "num_transactions": 3
 }